cig0/old_blog/we-are-in-business-finally.md

 It certainly took me more than I'd wished to set up this blog but finally here I am!

 **About blog's name**
-Tuonela is the Underworld in Finnish mythology.
+<br/>Tuonela is the Underworld in Finnish mythology.
 It is also the name of an excellent album by the Finnish band Amorphis.
 I like Finland and I work on IT infrastructure.
 Do the maths.

 **Enter Tuonela**...